Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 **Base information on dataset**
-Reviews were gathered from 620 users/individual over a period of 4-5 months.
+-Reviews were gathered from 620 users/individual over a period of 4-5 months.
-Missing values: 4
+-Missing values: 4
-There are total of 10 columns and 1000 rows with data points from Rating, Review Title, Review, and Rating Title.
+-There are total of 10 columns and 1000 rows with data points from Rating, Review Title, Review, and Rating Title.
 These are useful information that can be used in the sentiment analysis.
 There are some data points that can be meaningless and does not provide much insights for the analysis of feedback.

 ![image](https://github.com/user-attachments/assets/1051cc24-1f3b-47a1-a3c7-ae0b4acb6263)
 ![image](https://github.com/user-attachments/assets/db5c3245-0cf6-470d-90f8-a966f52787ab)